algorithmiaio/dev-center/_pages/integrations/datadog.md

 The steps to install and configure this integration can be summarized as:
 1. Configure Algorithmia to send Insights to a Kafka broker and topic
 2. Install and run the [Algorithmia-Datadog integration](https://github.com/algorithmiaio/integrations/tree/master/Datadog) with your Kafka broker/topic and Datadog API key
-3. From Algorithmia, you can then instrument, publish, and query algorithms that have Insights enabled
+3. For any published algorithm on your cluster that has Insights enabled, once the algorithm's API is called, those metrics will be pushed to DataDog.
 4. Verify that your metrics appear in Datadog as `algorithmia.<METRIC-NAME>`

 Once you’ve installed this integration in Datadog, you’ll have a default dashboard and monitor to help you get started with Insights and Datadog: